j-davies-astro/velociraptor-python/docs/source/observational_data/using_data.rst

 in :mod:`velociraptor.observations`.

-To load a file, you should use the :func:`velociraptor.observations.load_observation`, which will return an object of type :class:`velociraptor.observations.objects.ObservationalData`.
+To load a file, you should use the :func:`velociraptor.observations.load_observations`, which will return an list of objects of type :class:`velociraptor.observations.objects.ObservationalData`.
+Each instance has several useful properties, and one key method, :meth:`velociraptor.observations.objects.ObservationalData.plot_on_axes`.
-This instance has several useful properties, and one key method, :meth:`velociraptor.observations.objects.ObservationalData.plot_on_axes`.
 This method allows you to provide a :class:`matplotlib.pyplot.Axes` object to automatically plot the ``x`` and ``y`` fields on those axes.
-Those arrays, ``x`` and ``y``, are instances of the :class:`unyt.unyt_array` class, and as such you can use the ``convert_to_units`` method to convert these to whatever units you would like your axes to be in.
-Unfortunately there is no integration within :mod:`matplotlib` to allow for automatic conversion of data that is already plotted on a figure.
+Those arrays, ``x`` and ``y``, are instances of the :class:`unyt.unyt_array` class, and as such you can use the ``matplotlib_support`` environment within ``unyt`` to automatically convert units to be consistent on the axes.

 Example
 -------